 These fibres often are curved; the sides seldom are parallel, and they often have thickened sections at one end (from the original cell shape); they never show split ends, which are characteristic of asbestos, although the thicker fibres may appear to have jagged ends characteristic of mechanically pulped wood fibre.
-They have low relief (their RIs are close to those of the mounted filter) and they generally appear dark grey to black against the background.
+They have low relief (their RIs are close to those of the mounted filter).
+Their RIs span those of chrysotile (above and below) and hence relief is similar.
+They generally appear dark grey to black against the background.
 Usually they are too thin to show white centres or phase halos.
-Normally their diameters are >1 μ m and their aspect ratios are <10:1.
+Normally their diameters are $>1 \ \mu m$ and their aspect ratios are <10:1.
 When paper swarf is present, usually other paper fibres with more characteristic morphologies are present on the filters.